Each year, nearly a half million people across the U.S. successfully jump out of an airplane for the first time on tandem skydives.

 By The Numbers

 The sport of skydiving continues to improve its safety record.
-In 2014, the USPA (United States Parachute Association) recorded 24 fatal skydiving accidents in the U.S. out of roughly 3.2 million jumps.
-That's 0.0075 fatalities per 1,000 jumps-among the lowest rate in the sport's history!
+Skydiving is a popular sport in the U.S., and in 2022, around 42,491 USPA members made approximately 3.9 million jumps at more than 208 USPA-affiliated skydiving centers across the country (for an average of 92 jumps per member).
+In 2022, USPA recorded 20 fatal skydiving accidents.
 Tandem skydiving has an even better safety record, with 0.003 student fatalities per 1,000 tandem jumps over the past decade.
 According to the National Safety Council, a person is much more likely to be killed getting struck by lightning or stung by a bee.